haruom/chroplus-solana-web/README.md

 ## Solana Hackathon Deliverables
 During the Solana hackathon, our team achieved the following milestones:
-1. Integrated XHRO wearable with Solana blockchain for secure data tokenization and transmission.
+1. Integrated wearable devices with Solana blockchain for secure data tokenization and transmission.
 2. Developed smart contract architecture for token rewards and data access control.
 3. Built user-facing web app for data contribution and token management.
 4. Created researcher-facing web app for data discovery and acquisition.